terraform-ibm-modules/terraform-ibm-cluster-storage/modules/portworx_with_cloud_drive/README.md

-# Terraform module to create storage classes for a cluster
+# Terraform module to create a portworx storage with cloud drive support

-This module is used to create following storage solutions for IBM Cloud Kubernetes Service clusters

-* File Storage
-* Block storage
-* Object storage
-* Software Defined Storage(SDS) with portworx on VPC cluster
 #About Portworx Cloud Drive Support

 - In cloud environments, Portworx can dynamically create disks based on an input disk template whenever a new instance spins up and use those disks for the Portworx cluster.